zainibeats/idlemon/README.md

 ---

 ## Configuration

+### Settings Dialog (Recommended)
+The easiest way to configure IdleMon is through the built-in settings dialog:
+- **Normal Mode:** Click the ⚙ Settings button in the stats panel
+- **Desktop Pet Mode:** Right-click on the Pokémon and select "⚙ Settings"

+Available settings:
+- **Borderless Desktop Pet Mode:** Enable transparent window mode (requires restart)
+- **Mute Audio:** Disable all sound effects
+- **Background Image:** Choose a custom background image using the file browser

+Settings are automatically saved to `config.json`.

+### Manual Configuration (Advanced)
-The simulator can be customized using a `config.json` file placed in the same folder as the executable:
+For advanced users, you can also directly edit the `config.json` file placed in the same folder as the executable:

 ### Example `config.json`
 ```json